iMAGRAY/Shelldone/docs/config/lua/ExecDomain.md

 It is expected that your fixup function will adjust the various fields of the provided command and then return it.
-The adjusted command is what wezterm will execute in order to satisfy the user's request to spawn a new program.
+The adjusted command is what shelldone will execute in order to satisfy the user's request to spawn a new program.

 ### label